localhost433/localhost433.github.io/posts/entries/005-googology.md

 ## Michael’s Method (Xiao 2024)

-Ngl, I think Michael make the best argument out of us all...
+Not gonna lie, I think Michael made the best argument out of us all...

 For $a \in \mathbb{Z}^+$, $a > 6$, we know: